Click here to edit title.

 Later on, of course, we learnt that our application to take over the redundant Flower market building at Covent Garden had been successful.
 For this A major programme of refurbishments of many of the vehicle exhibits was put in hand 1978-80 and opportunities taken to acquire new photographic records.
 Here the resplendant Knifeboard Horse-bus is posed after its repaint at Kew Gardens complete with Victorian gas lamp.
 Members of the LT Dramatic Society were the passengers.
 We had two goes at taking this photo I recall because nobody first noticed that the curly haired chap behind the driver was still wearing his reactolite glasses!

 At about the time when Covent Garden opened, the Museum featured twice on the popular childrens TV programme Blue Peter.
-During filming at the Museum which had involved John Noakes arriving aboard K424 I well remember having the famous Goldie fast asleep on my office floor.
-From a privileged high level viewpoint in the studio at White City later I caught the entry on to the set, of the Knifeboard alongside K424.
+During filming at the Museum which had involved John Noakes arriving aboard K424 I well remember having the famous much loved retriever Goldie fast asleep on my office floor.
+From a privileged high level viewpoint in the studio at White City later I caught the entry on to the set of the Knifeboard alongside K424.

 We took the Garden Seat Omnibus, with Royal parks permission into Regents Park to capture this scene on the Carriage Road - note the absence of yellow lines!
 The elegant Georgian mansions behind form an appropriate backdrop.
 I was dreading a certain action by the horses but they thankfully behaved.
 Museum staff dressed up for the occasion

-In 1970 it was decided by the diminishing ranks of the Old Contemptibles, custodians of ''Ole Bill' that it should be transferred to the care of the Imperial War Museum in London.
+In 1970 it was decided by the diminishing ranks of the Old Contemptibles, custodians of B43 ('Ole Bill') that it should be transferred to the care of the Imperial War Museum in London.
 Always maintained in running order it had been used a year or two before to convey some Chelsea Pensioners in the Festival of London Stores parade.
-With some WW1 veterans as passengers and that great character George Gwynne, (himself then an octogenerian WW1 veteran who had driven the type on the western front, and later a crew member of the 1952 USA tour) at the wheel, she arrives at her new Lambeth home for an official handover ceremony
+With some WW1 veterans as passengers and that great character George Gwynne, (himself then an octogenerian WW1 veteran who had driven the type on the western front), and was later a crew member of the 1952 USA tour, at the wheel, she arrives at her new Lambeth home for an official handover ceremony